Kandy-IO/kandy-hid-sdk/README.md

 Updates kandy-hid's internal list of connected devices.

-In Desktop, the list of devices found is filtered based on known supported devices (whitelisting).
+In Desktop, the list of devices found is filtered based on known supported devices (an "allow-list").
 In VDI, the list of connected devices comes from the Thin Client, and is not filtered.

 #### NOTE